Olfactory toxicity in fish: Mechanism of action

 Dissolved neurotoxins may: 1) compete with natural odorants for binding sites on olfactory neuron receptor proteins 2) change the activation properties of these receptors 3) move to the cytosol of the sensory neuron where the modify intracellular signaling.Pesticides that act as acetylcholinesterase inhibiting neurotoxins are known to reduce the responsiveness of olfactory sensory neurons to natural stimuli.
 The effects of these pesticides on the olfactory system is thought to be related to inhibition of acetylcholinesterase, but the role of acetylcholinesterase in the olfactory system is unknown.
 Pesticides also are known to affect other enzymes in the olfactory system.

 The specific mechanisms are unknown, but there is evidence that pesticides and metals have different targets in the olfactory epithelium.

 Past studies

 Studies on pesticides and olfaction in fishes have looked at neurophysiological effects, behavioral effects, and reproductive effects.
 Organophosphate and carbamate insecticides are neurotoxins that cause acetylcholinesterase inhibition in fish.
 Acetyl cholinesterase-inhibiting insecticides are known to cause hyposmia.
-Acetylcholinesterase plays an essential role within the olfactory epithelium related to mucous production.
+Acetylcholinesterase plays an essential role within the olfactory epithelium related to mucus production.
 Diazinon, an organophosphate, was found to disrupt olfactory pheromone signals that induced antipredator behavior, such as predator avoidance.
 It also disrupts homing behavior in Chinook salmon at environmentally-relevant concentrations.
 Fewer diazinon-treated chinook returned to the hatchery than control fish.